shinezyy/ArchShineZ/content/authors/admin/_index.md

 During 2022 - 2024, I led the performance analysis and modeling team of Xiangshan processor in Beijing Institute of Open Source Chip (BOSC).
 Our team played a significant role in the design of 3rd generation architecture of the Xiangshan processor, achieving a SPECint2k6 score of 15/GHz on both C++ simulator and RTL.
-I will continue maintaining the micro-architecture simulator for Xiangshan and contribute to the open-source community when leading the LLM inference project in BOSC.

 My hobbies include playing badmiton, investment.
 I obtained my Ph.D. degree from the Institute of Computing Technology, Chinese Academy of Sciences, and B.Sc. degree from Nanjing University.